EventStore/EventStore/docs/operations/database-backup.md

 There are other options available for ensuring data recovery, that are not strictly speaking backups.

-### Additional node
+### Additional node (aka Hot Backup)

-Increase the cluster nodes count to keep further copies of data.
+Increase the cluster size from 3 to 5 to keep further copies of data.
-Increasing the number of cluster nodes, however, impacts the write performance of the cluster as more nodes need to confirm each write.
+This increase in the cluster size will slow the write performance of the cluster as 2 follower nodes will need to confirm each write.

 Alternatively, you can use a [read-only replica](../clustering/node-roles.md#read-only-replica) node, which is not a part of the cluster.
-In this case, the write performance won't be affected.
+In this case, the write performance will be minimally impacted.

 ### Alternative storage